Alan Wake 2: Release

 Remedy announced in May 2023 that Alan Wake 2 would be a digital-only release, rationalizing that many players had already shifted to only buying games digitally, so they wanted to ensure the game maintains a low price, and they didn't want it to require a separate download even if a physical version was released.
 Originally planned to release for PlayStation 5, Windows, and Xbox Series X/S on 17 October 2023, Remedy delayed the game by ten days to 27 October to avoid competition from other major triple-A releases.
 The PC version is exclusive to the Epic Games Store for "a long time".
 Free downloadable content packs and two paid expansions titled Night Springs and The Lake House were announced.
 Remedy later announced that physical editions of the game would release in October 2024, including a limited collectors edition produced with Limited Run Games.

 Marketing

 An Alan Wake cosmetic outfit was added to Fortnite as part of the "Fortnitemares 2023" event and a retelling of the first Alan Wake was available within Fortnite Creative in the weeks prior to the sequel's release to help new players come up to speed on events from the first game.

-From 10 October to 13 November 2023, a free copy of Alan Wake 2 was included in a promotional bundle with the purchase of certain Nvidia GeForce RTX 40 series GPUs.
+From 10 October to 13 November 2023, a free copy of Alan Wake 2 was included in a promotional bundle with the purchase of certain GPUs of Nvidia's GeForce RTX 40 series.
 The eligible GPUs for the bundle were the RTX 4070, RTX 4070 Ti, RTX 4080 and RTX 4090.

 Alan Wake was added to the video game Dead by Daylight in January 2024.
 Additional cosmetics were included with his release, including skins that turn the character into either Saga Anderson, Rose Marigold, and Mr. Scratch.